Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-All the minimally invasive weight loss procedures offered at Baylor Fort Worth reduce the size of the stomach to limit the amount of food it can hold.
+All the minimally invasive weight loss procedures offered at Baylor Scott & White – Fort Worth reduce the size of the stomach to limit the amount of food it can hold.
 As a result, you eat less food and lose weight.

-When you meet with a physician on the medical staff at Baylor Fort Worth, you will discuss options and determine the procedure that is most appropriate for you.
+When you meet with a physician on the medical staff at Baylor Scott & White – Fort Worth, you will discuss options and determine the procedure that is most appropriate for you.
 Learn more at the links below.

 A large portion of the stomach is closed off.
-This leaves a small pouch to hold food, restricting the amount that can be eaten at 1 time.
-The small intestine is cut below the duodenum and reattached to the new stomach pouch, leaving a shortened path for food to travel through.
+This leaves a small pouch to hold food, restricting the amount that can be eaten at one time.
+The small intestine is cut below the duodenum and reattached to the new stomach pouch.
+This leaves a shortened path for food to travel through.
 As a result, some of the food that is eaten is expelled as waste and not absorbed as energy.
 The remaining pouch of the stomach and duodenum are also reattached to the small intestine farther down to drain stomach, biliary and pancreatic enzymes, and fluids.

 Bariatric surgery is designed to cause a large amount of weight loss.
 Weight loss can cause deposits in the gallbladder called gallstones.
 The gallbladder may need to be removed at a later date.
 If you already have gallstones, the gallbladder may be removed at the time of your RYGB operation.